 If you do not have a PayPal account, you can join PayPal easily.
 If you do not wish to join PayPal, you can email me, letting me know how much you will be paying for the series (between $100 - $250) and I will have PayPal send you a payment request.
 Click on “Pay as guest.”
 The name "Daniel Matt" will show up (without the initial "c," which is fine).
 The default may appear as “Paying for an item or service,” but if there is an option, click on "Change" and change this to “Sending to a friend.”
 You will be charged a small fee for paying by credit card.
 (You can avoid this by joining PayPal, for free, and linking your bank account, for free.)
 If paying from abroad, you may not have the option of “Sending to a friend.”

-If you prefer to pay by check, you can email me (firstname.lastname@example.org) and arrange to send a check.
+If you prefer to pay by check, you can email me (email@example.com) and arrange to send a check.
 Please make sure to include my middle initial “c” because otherwise your email will go to someone else with a very similar gmail address.
-You can then mail your check (made out to Daniel Matt) to the address at the very of this description.
+You can then mail your check (made out to Daniel Matt) to the address at the end of this description.
 Please specify which series of the course you are paying for (first, second, etc., or several).
 The cost (described above) is for each individual series of six-weekly-sessions.

 I look forward to studying with you.
 Please share this announcement with anyone who might be interested.